 Belief is the sleep of reason.

-The burden of proof lies with the constitution as it does with the bible.
-Does a scripture written some two hundred years ago, borrowed from the Europeans, issuing rights without obligations, unaware of modern-day trade and globalization, knowing nothing about finance now eleven times the size of production, in violation of nature’s newly discovered first-principles instill trust in you?
+The burden of proof lies with the Constitution as it does with the bible.
+Does a scripture written some two hundred years ago, borrowed from the Europeans, issuing rights without obligations, unaware of modern-day trade and globalization, knowing nothing about finance now eleven times the size of production, in violation of nature’s newly discovered first-principles, instill trust in you?
 Do we need to explain the biblical equivalent of how Jesus did not walk on water?

 Hope For The Hopeless

-A set of rules and commandments derived from the constitution do not infer a theory.
+A set of rules and commandments derived from the Constitution do not infer a theory.
 And without a theory for humanity, we are all just rebels without a cause, lost in the mist of ever cascading consequences.

 Good starting points to reorganize America at its founding.
-The gaping holes in the constitution offer plenty of ways to put a new human theory on top, turning the constitution from a cause into a consequence.
+The gaping holes in the Constitution offer plenty of ways to put a new human theory on top, turning the Constitution from a cause into a consequence.
 The general procedures of democracy can be followed while changing the vector of what a vote stands for.
 We do this every election.

 Nature, Not Government, Rules

-The goal of humanity is to improve our collective adaptability to nature’s entropy.
+Humanity aims to improve our collective adaptability to nature’s entropy.
 The strength of renewal rather than the evolutionary oxymoron of sustainability must become our goal.
 Politicians must comprehend the first-principles of nature by which the excellence and longevity of the human species are beholden.

 1. Take Control, Of What We Can Control